How many savings accounts should I have?

 Key takeaways

-• You can use multiple accounts to keep your savings goals separate, which can make it easier to track your progress.
+• You can use multiple accounts to keep your savings goals separate, which makes it easier to track your progress.

 • Different types of savings accounts allow you to take advantage of certain features, like higher interest rates or unlimited access to your funds.